 Close up of base with arms mounted.

-Close of lamp arm mounted to the base.
+A close of lamp arm mounted to the base.

 I was looking at the mount for the lamp on the third arm and realized that the whole lamp assembly would be supported by these two small wood screws.